1824 United States presidential election: 1825 contingent election

 As no presidential candidate had won an absolute electoral vote majority, the responsibility for electing a new president devolved upon the U.S. House of Representatives, which held a contingent election on February 9, 1825.
 As prescribed by the Twelfth Amendment, the House was limited to choosing from among the three candidates who received the most electoral votes: Andrew Jackson, John Quincy Adams, and William Crawford; Henry Clay, who had finished fourth, was eliminated.
 Each state delegation, voting en bloc, had a single vote.
 There were 24 states at the time, thus an absolute majority of 13 votes was required for victory.

 Clay detested Jackson and had said of him, "I cannot believe that killing 2,500 Englishmen at New Orleans qualifies for the various, difficult, and complicated duties of the Chief Magistracy."
 Moreover, Clay's American System was closer to Adams's position on tariffs and internal improvements than Jackson's.
-Even if Clay had wished to align with Crawford over Jackson, which was highly unlikely in any event since Clay's policy differences with Crawford were even deeper, especially on matters of the tariff, and the fact Crawford had been in poor health, no path to victory was evident.
+Even if Clay had wished to align with Crawford over Jackson, which was highly unlikely in any event since Clay's policy differences with Crawford were even deeper, especially on matters of the tariff, Crawford had been in poor health, and no path to victory was evident.

 Daniel Pope Cook, Illinois' sole representative, was anti-slavery and gave his support to Adams.
 James Buchanan attempted to make a compromise with Clay in which Jackson would make him Secretary of State in exchange for his support.
 Clay instead gave his support to Adams and was able to have the Kentucky, Missouri, and Ohio delegations support him.
 Illinois, Louisiana, and Maryland, which Jackson won during the election, had their delegations support Adams.

 Van Buren attempted to have New York's delegation be divided between Adams and Crawford in order to increase its power and make a deal with one of them.
 However, Stephen Van Rensselaer, a Federalist allied with Van Buren, voted for Adams.
 Van Buren stated that Van Rensselaer found a ballot for Adams on the floor while Van Rensselaer, in his letter to Governor DeWitt Clinton, stated that he voted for Adams as he was bound to win and that he wanted to shorten "the long agony".
 Van Buren supported Jackson during the 1828 election and aided in Calhoun's selection as vice president.

 Ignoring the nonbinding directive of the Kentucky legislature that its House delegation choose Jackson, the delegation voted 8–4 for Adams instead.
 Thus, Adams was elected president on the first ballot, with 13 states, followed by Jackson with seven, and Crawford with four.